Qayyūm al-asmā: History

-According to the claims of Bábi believers, the writing the book — hundreds of pages long — was relatively quick.
+According to the claims of Bábi believers, the writing of the book — hundreds of pages long — was relatively quick.
 It is described in their writings that the Báb wrote the entire book in 40 days, in a kind of ecstasy of divine inspiration.
-However, academic sources disagree: some believe that the number forty is typological only and does not necessarily indicate a period of exactly forty days, but that his writing took several months.
-Qayyūm al-asmā was the central book of the Bábi faith in its first year.
+However, academic sources suggest that the number forty is typological only and does not necessarily indicate a period of forty consecutive days, but rather took place over the course of several months.
+The Qayyūm al-asmā was the earliest and most central book of the Bábi faith in its first year.
 Preachers of the Bábi faith, like Mullah Hussein Bushru'i, took copies of the essay and distributed it outside of Shiraz.
+While many were electrified by the messianic claims in the book, its spread in cities and communities throughout the Islamic world precipitated early backlashes from some conservative Islamic authorities.
+Mullá ʻAlíy-i-Bastámí, the second disciple of the Báb (Letters of the Living), was tasked with proclaiming the advent of the Báb in the Shi'a holy cities of Najaf and Karbila, and brought with him a copy of the Qayyūm al-asmā.
+Within a few months he was put on trial for heresy on the basis of an analysis by Sunni and Shi'a clerics of the copy of the Qayyūm al-asmā he brought with him on his mission.
+He later faced death during imprisonment related to these charges.